Showing posts with label botanical. Show all posts

 It was very hot in the non-air-conditioned building, with gnats swarming everywhere.

-We were each given handheld fans to wart off the knots and to cool ourselves.
+We were each given handheld fans to work off the knots and to cool ourselves.

 After the program, they had a picnic with watermelons, cookies, sandwiches, and drinks.

-It had been a long hot morning finally the camp program was over.
+It had been a long, hot morning, and finally, the camp program was over.

-We took Sierra home and up Marcus, we started our six-hour trip home.
+We took Sierra home and up Marcus, and started our six-hour trip back.

-We stopped at Sonic for lunch, I ordered a grilled cheese sandwich with fries and diet Coke.
+We stopped at Sonic for lunch.
+I ordered a grilled cheese sandwich with fries and a Diet Coke.

-We stopped to fill up with gas it cost Lora $60.00, it was ten cents cheaper by using cash.
+We stopped to fill up with gas, which cost Lora $60.00; it was ten cents cheaper when paying with cash.

-Lora dropped me off at 9:30 PM, My husband was still at work, he did not arrive home until 10:30PM.
+Lora dropped me off at 9:30 P.M.
+My husband was still at work and didn't get home until 10 P.M.

 Tuesday, June 2, 2015